5 Best Types of Chain-Link Fences: Which Is Right for You?

 Photo: zim286 / iStock / Getty Images Plus / Getty Images

-Security chain link fences are designed with reinforced features to provide maximum security and deter unauthorized access.
-They use thicker gauge steel wire sizes 6 to 9, usually reserved for industrial and commercial use.
-If legal in your area, you can opt for barbed or razor wire for even greater security.
-Topping off a security chain link with the material can deter trespassers.
-The cost of barbed wire fence material ranges but typically starts at around $29 for a 50-to-60-foot roll.
+Security chain-link fences are designed with reinforced features to provide maximum security and deter unauthorized access.
+Security chain-link fences are taller than standard fences—a 10-foot tall fence ranges between $17 to $40 per linear foot.
+If legal in your area, you can top it off with barbed or razor wire to deter trespassers for even greater security.
+The cost of barbed wire fence material starts at $29 for a 50- to 60-foot roll.

-Another feature, considered an add-on, is an industrial-strength privacy screen for a security chain link fence.
+Another feature, considered an add-on, is an industrial-strength privacy screen for a security chain-link fence.
 These screens are made of denser material above 260 grams per square meter (GSM) and come with heavy-duty steel or brass grommets.
 They not only enhance privacy but also deter climbing.
 An 8-foot-by-50-foot roll starts at around $100.

 Which Fence Is Best for You?

-No matter which type of chain link fence you opt for, you should base your decision on your property's purpose, budget, desired level of security, aesthetic preferences, and local regulations.
+No matter which type of chain-link fence you opt for, you should base your decision on your property's purpose, budget, desired level of security, aesthetic preferences, and local regulations.
 By carefully weighing these factors, you can make an informed choice that ensures your fence meets your immediate requirements and provides long-term satisfaction and value for your property.

 Need professional help with your project?